macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 Lisanna jumped (more like floated, anyways) up and followed her human as she left her house.
 They ended up at a city bus stop, covered in graffiti and distended.
 "Wait here for a minute, Lis.
 I need to go talk with the bus shop and get something to eat."

 The faerie couldn't help but note that her charge's house was— _empty_.
 She lived alone, which certainly would be true if she was an orphan.
 But her mother was not mentioned at all— perhaps she had not died, but why didn't Celesteia mention her mother when she was talking to Leader in the control room?
+The faerie couldn't help but note that her charge's house was— _empty_.
+She lived alone, which certainly would be true if she was an orphan.
+But her mother was not mentioned at all— perhaps she had not died, but why didn't Celesteia mention her mother when she was talking to Leader in the control room?

 Something was off with her mother, but she dared not ask.
 She didn't need to, anyways, as Celesteia, clutching a piece of paper in her hands, vented to her.
 "My mother…"